 How long can common hollyhocks live?

 This species is a short-lived perennial that is typically grown as a biennial.
-This means you plant it one year and it blooms the next before dying off.
-With the right care and conditions, you may get a second year of flowering from your common hollyhock.
+This means the plant takes two years to complete it's life cycle.
+Look for a leafy rosette the first year, followed by a sturdy central stock with blooms the second year.
+With the right care and conditions, you may get an additional year of flowering from your common hollyhock.

 Where can I grow common hollyhock in my garden?

 These tall cottage garden favorites are well suited to be grown against walls or fences or as a stunning backdrop in beds and borders.